On the optimal control of kinetic epidemic models with uncertain social features: Selective control of the kinetic epidemic model

 which yields the optimal control \( u^* = - \frac{\sqrt{\epsilon\tau}S(x)}{\kappa+\epsilon\tau S^2(x)} ( x - x_{T,J}). \) Thus, plugging $u^*$ into^^>\eqref{eq:mincontrol} we obtain the controlled update

-The kinetic equation expressing the introduced control strategy is a sum of collision operators \( \) where the first term on the rhs has been defined in \eqref{eq:boltzmann} and the second operator describes the impact of non-pharmaceutical interventions on the formation of social contacts.
+\reply{which is a non negative quantity, as required.} The kinetic equation expressing the introduced control strategy \reply{in the presence of elementary transitions of the contact formation dynamics} is a sum of collision operators \( \) where the first term on the rhs has been defined in \eqref{eq:boltzmann} and the second operator describes the impact of non-pharmaceutical interventions on the formation of social contacts.
 In \eqref{eq:Bol_JC} we have introduced also a second kernel $\bar{B}(\z,x)$, in principle different from $B(\z,x)$, describing the frequency of interactions of the agents under the action of the control.

 Similarly to what we have done in the uncontrolled scenario, under the grazing limit $\epsilon\to0$ and scaling the penalization as $\kappa=\tau\nu$, $\nu>0$, we get a surrogate Fokker-Planck model accounting for an additional drift term quantifying the impact of the control